Number Conservation via Particle Flow in One-dimensional Cellular Automata: Minimal flows

 and they are valid for all $v$, $w \in \Sigma^*$ with $\abs{v w} \leq \ell$.

-In two aspects, these inequalities differ from their representation in Lemma~\ref{thm:half-flows-recursion} and~\ref{thm:half-flow-bounds}: (a) The indices on $\fmin$ and $\fmax$ are dropped, since they can be derived from their arguments, and writing them would make the formulas only more complicated. (b) In the first two lines, the formulas have been \emph{iterated} and the variables \emph{renamed}.
+These inequalities differ from their representation in~\eqref{eq:free-halfflows} in two aspects: (a) The indices on $\fmin$ and $\fmax$ are dropped, since they can be derived from their arguments, and writing them would make the formulas only more complicated. (b) In the first two lines, the formulas have been \emph{iterated} and the variables \emph{renamed}.
 From the inequality $\fmin_{k+1}(w) \leq \fmin_k(w_{0:k}) + \# w_k$ in~\eqref{eq:lower-raising-recursion}, valid for $w \in \Sigma^{k+1}$, we get by induction $\fmin_{k+n}(w) \leq \fmin_k(w_{0:k}) + \# w_{k:n}$ for $w \in \Sigma^{k+n}$, and then, after renaming $w_{0:k}$ and $w_{k:n}$ to $v$ and $w$, the right side of~\eqref{eq:short-fmin}.
 The other derivations are similar.

-You may also have noticed that conditions~\eqref{eq:flow-bounds} of Lemma~\ref{thm:half-flow-bounds} have disappeared.
+You may also have noticed that conditions~\eqref{eq:fmin-bounds2} and \eqref{eq:fmax-bounds2} have disappeared.
 They are less important.
 Their left parts state that all half-flows must be non-negative, which we will keep in mind, while their right parts contain upper bounds to the half-flows.
-We will not need them because in our construction all half-flows are as small as possible.
+We will not need them because in our construction, all half-flows are as small as possible.

 In a second compression step, we now express the inequalities~\eqref{eq:short-construction} with arrows.
 We write an inequality

 as an arrow

 and do the same for all other combinations of upper and lower bars.
 The number $n$ on an arrow is called its \emph{strength}, and it is omitted when $n = 0$.